agama-project/agama/doc/pxe.md

 2. VirtualBox doesn't have particular configuration file / options for setting TFTP.
 Everything is done via hardcoded setup.
 VirtualBox's internal TFTP server uses `~/.config/VirtualBox/TFTP` (on Linux) for serving files.
-Moreover, to tight particular configuration to specific virtual machine (VM), you have to use VM's name in file, subdirectory names, So, if you have VM with name `PXE boot` then PXE kernel is expected to be named `PXE boot.pxe`.
+Moreover, to tight particular configuration to specific virtual machine (VM), you have to use VM's name in file, subdirectory names.
+So if you have VM with name `PXE boot` then PXE kernel is expected to be named `PXE boot.pxe`.
 Similarly, using same naming for kernel and initrd names as above, initrd-iguana is expected to be named `PXE initrd-iguana` and kernel `PXE vmlinuz-iguana`.
 Last but not least the configuration directory `pxelinux.0` should be named `PXE pxelinux.0`.
-To make it clear.
-Machine name based prefix has to be used only in the file names.
+To make it clear, machine name based prefix has to be used only in the file names.
 In the configuration you refer to those files without the prefix - VirtualBox adds it transparently for you.